 - Consult Neurosurgeon/Neurologist. - Close observation with neurological recordings every 15-30 minutes will be needed in drowsy or deteriorating patients.
 This will require a special nurse.
-Do not, however, substitute observation for action since this may be needed urgently. - Consider dexamethasone 4 mg IV/IM/PO q6h, especially if a tumour is present.
+Do not, however, substitute observation for action since this may be needed urgently. - Consider dexamethasone 4 mg IV/II/VPO q6h, especially if a tumour is present.
 Give dexamethasone 12 mg IV stat if the patient is drowsy.
-If the mental state declines further the patient may need Mannitol Ig/kg IV over 20-30 minutes (500 ml of 15% Mannitol contains 75 g). - Carefully assess adequacy of the airway.
+If the mental state declines further the patient may need mannitol 1 g/kg IV over 20-30 minutes (500 mL of 15% mannitol contains 75 g). - Carefully assess adequacy of the airway.
 If necessary, intubation to ensure a safe airway and adequate oxygenation. - In an acute situation transfer to ICU while awaiting neurosurgical intervention.

 Note: Lumbar puncture - never perform a lumbar puncture if a patient may have raised intracranial pressure without obtaining a CT/MRI scan first.
 Clues to the presence of raised intracranial pressure include the following - lateralising (focal) features, focal seizures, drowsiness or papilloedema.
-When bacterial meningitis is strongly suspected, but features consistent with raised intracranial pressure are present, it may be appropriate to administer intravenous antibiotics immediately.
+When bacterial meningitis is strongly suspected, but features consistent with raised intracranial pressure are present, administer intravenous antibiotics immediately.
 Then arrange for urgent CT scan.
 If the CT shows no mass lesion or any evidence of raised intracranial pressure, perform a lumbar puncture for CSF examination.
-Refer to Meningitis - Management (see page 129) and Lumbar Puncture (see page 68).
+Refer to Meningitis - Management (see page 138) and Lumbar Puncture (see page 59).